1869 Atlantic hurricane season: Hurricane One

 The first tropical cyclone of the season was observed on August 12, about 500 mi southeast of Cape Race, Newfoundland.
 Its entire track was unknown, and its existence was only confirmed for 24 hours, based on three ship reports.
 The second, a barque, the Prinze Frederik Carl, sustained damage to all of its sails.
 The Hurricane Research Division (HRD) assessed the storm to have moved northeastward in its limited duration, and based on the ship reports estimated peak winds of 105 mph; this would make it a Category 2 hurricane on the modern-day Saffir-Simpson Hurricane Scale.
+Climate researcher Michael Chenoweth proposed the removal of this storm from HURDAT in a 2014 study, noting "Insufficient supporting evidence from other neighboring data sources".